apache/shardingsphere/document/en/content/03-read-write-splitting/concept.md

 ## Config Map

-ConfigMap allows user to configure metadata information for data source of read-write-splitting.
+ConfigMap allows user to configure metadata information for data source of read-write splitting.
 The information of masterSlaveConfig in ConfigMap can be obtained by calling ConfigMapContext.getInstance (). e.g. Different weight for machines, different traffic on machines.
 The metadata for machines' weight can be configured through the ConfigMap.